Lamport signature: Making the key pair

+Diagram illustrating the key generation process in the Lamport one-time signature scheme.

-To create the private key Alice uses the random number generator to produce 256 pairs of random numbers (2×256 numbers in total), each number being 256 bits in size, that is, a total of 2×256×256 bits = 128 Kibit in total.
-This is her private key and she will store it away in a secure place for later use.
+To create the private key, Alice uses the random number generator to produce 256 pairs of random numbers (2×256 numbers in total), each number being 256 bits in size, that is, a total of 2×256×256 bits = 128 Kibit in total.
+This is her private key, and she will store it away in a secure place for later use.

-To create the public key she hashes each of the 512 random numbers in the private key, thus creating 512 hashes, each 256 bits in size.
-(Also 128 Kbits in total.)
+To create the public key, she hashes each of the 512 random numbers in the private key, thus creating 512 hashes, each 256 bits in size.
+(Also 128 Kibits in total.)
 These 512 hashes form her public key, which she will share with the world.

 Signing the message

+Diagram illustrating how a message is signed using the Lamport signature scheme.